-Upon closing of this offering, we have agreed to issue to the representative as compensation warrants to purchase up to 90,000 shares of common stock (5% of the aggregate number of shares of common stock sold in this offering exclusive of the over-allotment option, or the representative's warrants).
-The representative's warrants will be exercisable at a per share exercise price equal to \$12.50 (125% of the public offering price per share in this offering (excluding the over-allotment option)).
-The representative's warrants are exercisable at any time and from time to time, in whole or in part, during the four and one half year period commencing 180 days from the effective date of the registration statement of which this prospectus is a part.
+Upon closing of this offering, we have agreed to issue to the representative as compensation warrants to purchase up to shares of common stock (5% of the aggregate number of shares of common stock sold in this offering (excluding any shares issued pursuant to the over-allotment option) (the "representative's warrants").
+The representative's warrants will be exercisable at a per share exercise price equal to \$ (125% of the public offering price per share in this offering).
+The representative's warrants are exercisable at any time and from time to time, in whole or in part, during the four and one half year period beginning 180 days from the commencement of sales of the securities issued in this offering.